learning2hash/learning2hash.github.io/_publications/mounits2007lower.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/0706.3295"}
 tags: ['ARXIV']
 ---
-New lower bounds on the minimum average Hamming distance of binary codes are derived.
-The bounds are obtained using linear programming approach.
+<p>New lower bounds on the minimum average Hamming distance of binary
+codes are derived.
+The bounds are obtained using linear programming approach.</p>